Soujanyahalder/Soujanyahalder/README.md

 - 👋 Hi, I’m @Soujanyahalder, I am a proud INDIAN.
 - 👀 I’m interested in PHYSICS, just started taking theCS50 course and enjoying it..
-- 🌱 I’m currently learning basic programming, very FANCY
+- 🌱 I’m currently learning basic programming, learning some new FANCY names.
 - 💞️ I’m looking to collaborate on anything interesting related to tech, ofc a MONOPOLY, but not now...LATER, once i turn 18.
 - 📫 How to reach me here's my email- soujanyahalder.1985@yahoo.com